Normal Quaternionic Matrices and Finitely Generated Witt Rings: The Computation

 \begin{remark} The previous two results enable us to apply the results stated in \Cref{results on the etc} to exclude some cases.
 We explicitly collect these here for a better overview.
 To confirm the ETC for order $n$, whenever we know that the ETC holds for order up to $n - 1$, we can exclude quaternionic structures whose normal quaternionic matrix $M$ has one of the following properties: \begin{itemize} \item There is a row of the completion $\overline{M}$ that has only zeros or fewer than $4$ zeros, cf. \ref{results on the etc} \ref{ETC_pythagorean}, \ref{ETC_iteration} \ref{ETC_iteration_Deg} and \ref{ETC_iteration_Rigid}. \item We have $M_{n-1,n-1}=0$ (i.e. level $1$) and any row of the completion has fewer than $8$ zeros, cf. \ref{results on the etc} \ref{ETC_iteration} \ref{ETC_iteration_s1_2rigid}. \item We have $M_{0,0}=0$ (i.e. level at most $2$) and any row of the completion starting with $0$ has fewer than $8$ zeros, following from \ref{results on the etc} \ref{ETC_iteration} \ref{ETC_iteration_s2_2rigid}. \item We have $M_{0,0}=M_{1,2}=1$ and $M_{0,3}=2$ or $n=3$.
 This means that $-1$ is $2$-rigid and we have level $4$, cf. \ref{results on the etc} \ref{ETC_iteration} \ref{ETC_iteration_s4_2rigid}.
 This corresponds to the parameters (cf. \Cref{second row nqm}) $d=n-3$, $f=1$, $r=1$ arbitrary $v,t,u$.
 Note that in this case, we always have $v=n-2$ by the restrictions presented in \Cref{specifications parameters}. \end{itemize} \end{remark}

 Our computations prove our main result as follows.
 For computation times, we refer to \Cref{computation time}.

-\begin{theorem} All quaternionic structures of order up to $7$ are of elementary type. \end{theorem} \begin{proof} By the results of Carson and Marshall as cited in \Cref{results on the etc}\ref{ETC5}, every quaternionic structure of order up to $5$ is of elementary type.
+\begin{theorem} All quaternionic structures of order up to $7$ for which the quaternions naturally embed into the abstract $2$-Brauer group are of elementary type.
+In particular, all Witt rings of fields with up to $2^7$ square classes are of elementary type. \end{theorem} \begin{proof} By the results of Carson and Marshall as cited in \Cref{results on the etc}\ref{ETC5}, every quaternionic structure of order up to $5$ is of elementary type.
 Hence, to prove the ETC for order $6$, it suffices to compute the correct upper bound for the nonpythagorean, nonrigid and nondegenerate normal quaternionic matrices, also making use of some results in \Cref{results on the etc}\ref{ETC_pythagorean} and \ref{ETC_iteration}.
 By \Cref{number of small ets} there are $81=\sum_{k>1} e_k(6)$ such quaternionic matrices of order $6$.
 One readily checks that among those, there are $10$ of level $1$, $28$ of level $2$ and $43$ of level at least $4$, see \ref{sec_ListNQM}.

 By \Cref{results on the etc}\ref{ETC_iteration}, we can further exclude all $2$-rigid structures of level $1$, all structures of level $2$ where an element in $D(\qf{1,1})$ is $2$-rigid and all structures of level $4$ where $1$ is a $2$-rigid element.
 Regarding level $1$, there are $7$ strictly $2$-rigid nondegenerate structures since these are exactly the direct products of two group extensions, making use of \Cref{lem:rigidity_ets} and the normalized decomposition \Cref{normalized decomposition}.
 With similar counting methods, one obtains that among the 28 structures with level $2$, nine have a $2$-rigid element in $D(\qf{1,1})$.
 Regarding level $4$, there are no further exclusions since the elementary type structures of level $4$ where $1$ is $2$-rigid are exactly $\mathbb{L}_3$ of order $3$ and its iterated group extensions which are rigid by \Cref{lem:rigidity_ets}\ref{lem:rigidity_ets2}